eosc-life-workshop/WESkit/snakemake/create_workflow.md

 ## Data

-1. First, we download tutorial data from the official Snakemake repository - complete tutorial is very recommended for advanced learning!
+1. First, we use the tutorial data from the official Snakemake repository - complete tutorial is very recommended for advanced learning!
-  - ignore the environment.yaml file as we already installed it
+  - ignore the environment.yaml file as it was already installed

 ```bash
 conda activate snakemake_training